jeremytammik/tbc/a/1912_aec_collaboration.md

 I think I answered my own question.
 The RailingType has a dependent Railing element.
-This Railing element has a GeometryInstance in it's GeometryElement.
+This Railing element has a GeometryInstance in its GeometryElement.
-I can get the geometry and it's transform from this element.
+I can get the geometry and its transform from this element.

 That sounds right &ndash; a Railing geometrically should be small, one or a few GeometryInstances would be expected.

 There is some potential difference with the continuous rails; these are separate Elements but you may see them as part of the Railing's geometry.
-In that case it's also easy to encounter the continuous rails twice; in fact, Revit draws them twice, which is why you can tab select a top rail, for example, to toggle between the top rail alone and the railing which its attached to.
+In that case, it's also easy to encounter the continuous rails twice; in fact, Revit draws them twice, which is why you can tab select a top rail, for example, to toggle between the top rail alone and the railing which its attached to.